-» Charles Lamont Post Chair of Ethics and the Professions (interim)
+Charles Lamont Post Chair of Ethics and the Professions

-Ms. Ragatz has taught several courses in ethical theory and business ethics at universities including: Saint Thomas University, Marquette University, Villanova University and Saint Joseph’s University.
-In 2008, Ms. Ragatz designed and implemented, “Ethical Issues in the Accounting Environment” for the Masters of Accounting Program at Villanova University.
-She has also taught business ethics courses for the MBA and EMBA programs at Saint Joseph’s University.
-She teaches regularly at The American College.
+Professor Ragatz has taught several courses in ethical theory and business ethics at Saint Thomas University, Marquette University, Villanova University, and Saint Joseph’s University.
+In 2008, she designed and implemented “Ethical Issues in the Accounting Environment” for the Master of Accountancy program at the Villanova School of Business.

 In 2008, Professor Ragatz received a Master of Arts in Social and Political Philosophy from Marquette University in Milwaukee, Wisconsin.
 She is currently a PhD candidate in philosophy at Temple University where she is completing her dissertation on the process of consensus formation around neoclassical economics in the mid-20th century.